You may get a reduction if you or someone living with you is permanently and substantially disabled. The disabled person can be an adult or a child.

 Q. Can I appeal if you do not grant this reduction?

 A. Yes.
-You need to write to us giving the reasons why you don't agree with our decision.
-We will reply to you within two months.
+You need to write to us giving the reasons why you disagree with our decision.
+We will reply within two months.
 If you still do not agree with the decision, or we have not replied within two months, you can then appeal to the Valuation Tribunal.